Healthdirect Free Australian health advice you can count on.

 Chinese massage (Tui Na)

-Tui Na is a form of therapeutic massage.
-It is used to treat specific patterns of disharmony.
+Tui Na is a form of therapeutic massage used to treat specific patterns of imbalance.

-Tui Na involves strong mechanical stimulation to the muscles and tissues.
-This activates the nerves, creating physiological and biomechanical changes that allow healing to happen.
+Tui Na uses strong mechanical stimulation to your muscles and tissues.
+This is said to activate your nerves and create physiological and biomechanical changes that encourage healing.

 Does Chinese medicine work?

 For most conditions, there is not enough clinical evidence to know if traditional Chinese medicine methods work.
-Many studies have been carried out in China, but these often aren’t easily available.
+Many studies have been carried out in China, but the many results aren't easily available.

-In Australia, Chinese medicines are regulated by the Therapeutic Goods Administration (TGA).
-The TGA ensures that the medicines meet quality and safety standards.
+In Australia, herbs and medicines used by Chinese medicine practitioners are regulated by the Therapeutic Goods Administration (TGA).
+The TGA makes sure that the medicines meet quality and safety standards.
 Some herbs used in Chinese herbal products may be safe, but others might not be.

 You should check with your doctor before taking any Chinese medicines.